Factbox: Fed officials' comments on U.S. economy, policy

 "The Committee will closely monitor incoming information on economic and financial developments and will provide additional accommodation as needed."

-(Reporting by Alister Bull, Jonathan Spicer, Pedro da Costa and Ann Saphir; Editing by Phil Berlowitz)
+(Reporting by Alister Bull, Jonathan Spicer, Pedro da Costa and Ann Saphir; Editing by Phil Berlowitz and Leslie Adler)